LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 The pipeline for baking probes consist of a two step process:
 - Generate a cubemap
 - Use this cubemap to compute spherical harmonics

+As I showed in [Solving the irradiance question](#solving-the-irradiance-question) we can compute the irradiance integral for a cubemap by taking samples over a hemisphere for each pixel in the cubemap, We essentially do the same thing with spherical harmonics but we calculate the coefficients for different bands per pixel's normal and add these together weighted by the differential solid angle of the pixel.
+As the total weight should be 4&#960;[[7]](#source7)[[8]](#source8) we normalize the weight by dividing by _weightSum_ to make sure we apply a correct correction factor.

+In a  shader language:

 ```C++
 [NumThreads(1, 1, 1)]